-- To define the concepts and technology of wireless communication in mobile computing fielding. - To describe the principles of networking that support connectivity to cellular networks, wireless internet and sensor devices. - To explain the techniques involved in the functioning of Mobile Adhoc Networks and Vehicular Adhoc Networks. - To examine the characteristics, techniques and technology of 1G,2G,3G and 4G - To demonstrate the features of Android Mobile Operating System for developing Android Applications
+- To define the concepts and technology of wireless communication in mobile computing fielding. - To describe the principles of networking that support connectivity to cellular networks, wireless internet and sensor devices. - To explain the techniques involved in the functioning of Mobile Adhoc Networks - To know the techniques involved in Vehicular Adhoc Networks. - To examine the characteristics, techniques and technology of 1G,2G,3G and 4G - To demonstrate the features of Android Mobile Operating System for developing Android Applications

-- 1. Analyze the architecture, merits and demerits of Wireless technologies like Infra Red, blue tooth, Wi-Fi, RFID and Wi-Max . - 2.
-Characterize the principles of mobile technologies like GPRS, GSM, CDMA, and TDMA - 3.
+- 1. Analyze the architecture, merits and demerits of Wireless technologies like Infra Red, blue tooth, Wi-Fi, RFID and Wi-Max. - 2.
+Characterize the principles of mobile technologies like GPRS, GSM,CDMA, and TDMA - 3.
 Compare the characteristics and techniques MANET with VANET - 4.
 Analyze technology of 1G,2G,3G and 4G for gaining the working knowledge of four generation wireless technologies. - 5.
-Apply the features of Android programming for developing Android Applications
+Apply the features of Android programming for developing Android Applications - 6.
+Identify the features involved in Bluetooth technology.